uni-halle/gerbil/README.md

 all substrings of length k in a given genome sequence.
 Gerbil is a k-mer counter that is specialized for high effiency when counting large k-mers for k.

-Developed by: Marius Erbert, Steffen Rechner (GPU-Part)
+Developed by: Marius Erbert, Steffen Rechner, Martin Luther University Halle-Wittenberg

 ## Install